You’ve heard about the ‘entourage effect,’ right?

 Educate yourself about whole-plant hemp oil and pay attention.

 Despite 40,000 years of human experimentation with cannabis, only in the last 20 years have we learned about the existence of the endocannabinoid system in our bodies.
 Research about the effects of CBD and other cannabinoids is ongoing.
 Stay tuned, and in the meantime, remember this: Our bodies have a relationship with the whole plant.
 Therefore, stick to whole-plant hemp oil formulations like Elixinol until the research catches up with the nano trend.

-If you want to vape your CBD or ingest it sublingually, Respira from Elixinol is made from organically grown hemp plants, and cold-processed using co2 super-critical fluid extraction.
+Respira from Elixinol is made from organically grown hemp plants, and cold-processed using co2 super-critical fluid extraction.
 It’s PG- and PEG-free, and a THC-free, whole-plant product.
 Try it today!